Rotaerk/haskellTutorial/Chapter1.md

 ```

 By default, declarations can only refer to others within the same module.
 However, a module may use an
-**import declaration**, which states that another module's declarations are available to be referenced.
+**import statement**, which states that another module's declarations are available to be referenced.
-Import declarations are an exception to the rule that order doesn't matter: While the order of imports
-themselves don't matter, all imports must appear at the top of the module.
-Here is an example of three
+All imports must appear at the top of the module.
+Here is an example of three modules, with one importing
-modules, with one importing the others and referring to their bindings:
+the others and referring to their bindings:

 ```hs
 module Foo where